 “There’s always new equipment coming out, but it takes money,” he said.

 A naming opportunity program is in place where applications can be made to name rooms and clinics in the hospital for those who donate at least $30,000.

 Nick noted having a family name associated with a room at PRH will probably have just as much meaning to the younger generations.
 The Krabbendams have three surviving children, seven grandchildren and two great-grandchildren.

-The new six-storey patient care tower at PRH will be ready for patients in April 2019.
-Construction will then begin on a major upgrade to the hospital’s Emergency Department.
+The new six-storey patient care tower at PRH opened in April 2019.
+Construction is now underway on a major upgrade to the hospital’s Emergency Department.